 During the design phase, the net zero waste advocate should become familiar with community programs that facilitate the reuse, recycling, and composting of solid waste, as well as the design, purpose, and plan for regular building operations (Table 7).
 The design team should also become familiar with and adhere to any permitting or regulatory requirements within the local area that pertain to waste management, recycling, or composting.
-Although construction waste and debris are not part of the net zero waste building, best management practices would include a construction waste plan that outlines the method of construction, supplier considerations for packaging and delivery of construction supplies, environmentally preferable materials specifications, and construction waste stream management.
+Construction related waste and debris is not part of the net zero waste building consideration.
+Despite that, good waste management practices would have the design team developing a construction waste plan that outlines the method of construction, supplier considerations for packaging and delivery of construction supplies, environmentally preferable materials specifications, and construction waste stream management.